 For many people, becoming an interior decorator is something they choose to do as soon as they discover their passion for style, design, and coordination.
 For others, the choice comes later on, after other career paths and years of consideration.

 The beautiful thing about interior decorating is that it’s never too early or too late to begin learning professional techniques.
-As long as you have an eye for style, can work efficiently, are prepared to think outside the box, and are always willing to learn, you’ll be prepared to take the first steps toward professional interior decorating at any age.
+Age is just a number!
+As long as you have an eye for style, can work efficiently, can think outside the box, and are always willing to learn, you’ll be prepared for a career in interior decorating.